This application's name will be `hello_world`.

 from large_model import load_large_model

-from tensorlake.applications import cls
+from tensorlake.applications import cls, function

 @cls()